Disclaimer

 - Reviewing IRS transcripts

-- Gathering financial records
+- Gathering complete financial records

-- Avoiding assumptions or informal advice
+- Avoiding informal or unverified advice

-- Consulting a qualified tax professional
+- Consulting a qualified tax resolution professional

-Frequently Asked Questions About Tax Evasion and Fraud
+Frequently Asked Questions

 Is tax evasion the same as tax fraud?